Making Words Come Alive

 The Little Theatre became famous for its staging of experimental plays both classical and modern.
 (The company for example gave Euripides' The Trojan Women its first U.S. production in 1912.)
 Rather than the usual painted backdrops they used sets that were symbolic and suggestive (they also were cheaper.)
 The Little Theatre crowd saw themselves—innovators always do—as prophets of a new social movement, not merely a new way to put on plays.

 Such enterprises collectively became known as the little theater movement, after the company that pointed the way.
 The “little” in Chicago’s little theatre movement certainly described the box office take.
-The players set up shop in the Studebaker Building—later the Fine Arts—in a venue with only 100 seats; that proved not a seat too few for the plays by Shaw, Strindberg, Synge, Schnitzler, and the classic Greeks that Browne offered.
+The players set up shop in former storage space in the Studebaker Building—later the Fine Arts—a cramped venue that nonetheless could house the small audiences for the plays by Shaw, Strindberg, Synge, Schnitzler, and the classic Greeks that Browne offered.

 Ben Hecht was one of that small circle of adherents.
 “There was in my youth a fringe of incomprehensibility fans, whose souls hungered for befogged plots and unintelligible whoops from their actors,” recalled Hecht, who as the author of many one-acters fogged up his share of plots.
-“But in Chicago, they were a minority barely able to fill the two hundred seats of Maurice Brown’s Little Theater on the seventh floor of the Fine Arts Building.
+“But in Chicago, they were a minority barely able to fill the two hundred seats of Maurice Brown’s Little Theater [sic] on the seventh floor of the Fine Arts Building.
 And there was only one such shrine in town.”
+Hecht has some of his facts wrong—the theater was on the fourth floor and Browne would recall that it sat only 91—but his descriptions of the scene ring true.

-After only five years the company succumbed to financial ailments common to such enterprises even today.
-Long-time Tribune theater critic Richard Christianson reported, in his history of the city’s theater, that there is no physical trace of the Little Theatre left.
-“When I roamed around the Fine Arts fourth floor one wintry afternoon, trying to spot a hint of its existence, I found nothing.
+After only five years, Browne's brave company succumbed to financial ailments common to such enterprises even today.
+Long-time Tribune theater critic Richard Christiansen reported, in his history of the city’s theater, that there is no physical trace of the Little Theatre left.
+“When I roamed around the Fine Arts fourth floor one wintry afternoon, trying to spot a hint of its existence," writes Christiansen," I found nothing.
 The whole floor had been radically remodeled several years earlier, erasing any evidence of the shrine I had hoped to find.”

 Among the theatrically inclined, however, the Little Theatre lived on as an inspiration.
 To produce original plays, the Chicago Theater Company was formed by Chicagoans inspired by the local performances by the Irish Players from Dublin’s Abbey Theater.
 In 1916, another “high-aiming” theater venture, the Players’ Workshop, was formed in one of the 57th Street studios left over from the Columbian exposition, where were produced plays by members of the “Chicago Renaissance” group, one-acters of the sort described by Hecht.